• Skip to primary navigation

 How do I store pizzelles so that they stay nice and crisp?

-Pizzelle stored in this manner will keep well for a few weeks.
-Whatever you do, do not place them in a plastic or airtight container (like Tupperware) as they will get soft.
+Pizzelle, stored in this manner, will stay well for a few weeks.
+Whatever you do, do not place them in a plastic or airtight container (like Tupperware), as they will get soft.

 Recipe inspiration